kpolley/blog/content/posts/honeypots.md

 * If your org forbids the use of the `root` AWS account, then write a detection that triggers when the `root` account is used.
 You've just built a fantastic alert that will generate high signal for *compromised credentials!*
 * If your org forbids the use of `powershell` on CX agent machines, then write a detection that triggers when `powershell` is used on an CX agent machine.
 It is a great detection for *execution* attempts!

-Policy-based detections are great because they are super easy to write and deploy.
-More importantly though, **policy-based detections leverage one of the greatest advantages most D&R teams don't even realize they have  --  knowledge and control over the environment they are hired to protect.**

-Attackers entering the environment for the first time have no idea where they are or what the environment looks like.
-Policy-based detections leverage that fact to cause the attacker to reveal themselves.
+Policy-based detections are great because they are super easy to define and deploy.
+More importantly though, **policy-based detections leverage one of the greatest advantages most D&R teams don't even realize they have  --  ***knowledge*** over the environment they are protecting.** Attackers entering the environment have no idea what it looks like.

+Policy-based detections are great, but limited.
+Such detections can only be used if there is a defined policy which can be violated.
+In addition, the policy needs to be *strong* or else you end up with false positives.
+This limitation restricts D&R teams from really taking advantage of policy-based detections across the org, especially in very open environments such as a typical development env.

 # Intrusion Detection Honeypots
-The issue with policy-based detections is that there needs to be a policy that can be violated.
-This limitation restricts D&R teams from really taking advantage of policy-based detections across the org, especially in very open environments such as a typical development env.

-An Intrusion Detection Honeypot (IDH) is a resource created for the purpose of triggering an alert when they are probed, used, or compromised. **IDH's has the same benefits as policy-based detections, but it allows D&R teams to ***create*** policies which can be scattered across your environment.**
+An Intrusion Detection Honeypot (IDH) is a resource created for the purpose of triggering an alert when they are probed, used, or compromised.
+IDH's leverage the same advantage as policy-based detections, but do not share the same limitations. **Instead of struggling to extract signal out of a lot of noise, D&R teams could instead deploy IDH's to ***create*** their own signal!**

 For example:
 * *Honey servers* are servers that can be placed in your environment that should never be probed.
   * Honey servers could detect *discovery*.
 * *Honey tokens* are tokens such as API keys and AWS credentials scattered across your environment which should never be used.
   * Honey tokens could detect *lateral movement*
-* *Honey Resources* are resources such as database tables, S3 buckets, Word documents, and PDFs which should never be read or downloaded.
+* *Honey resources* are resources such as database tables, S3 buckets, Word documents, and PDFs which should never be read or downloaded.
   * Honey resources could detect *collection*

-**Instead of squeezing signal out of a lot of noise, Intrusion Detection Honeypots enable D&R teams to create their own signal!**
+IDHs can be super simple and provide impact on it's own or they can interact with each other to create a networked system of digital trip-wires and rabbit holes.
+Ex.  *honey tokens* authenticate into a *honey user* which has access to *honey data* etc.

 # Deception
-I've made my case as to why Intrusion Detection Honeypots can aid immensely in detecting attacks, but there is one more benefit I'd like to bring up and that is the addition of **deception**.
-A well designed IDH system can not only detect an attacker in your environment, but can actively lure the attackers *away* from the resources you are trying to protect (ex. customer data, production servers, etc.) and into a safe, controlled environment.
+This brings me to a newish concept for D&R: the addition of **deception**.
+A well designed IDH system can not only detect an attacker in your environment, but can actively lure the attackers *away* from the resources you are trying to protect (ex. customer data, company secrets, etc.) and into a safe, controlled environment.

 For example: